chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_version_metadata.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-**jamescott: THE DESCRIPTIONS HERE NEED TO BE EDITED DOWN FOR THE METADATA.RB FILE.
-THE VERSION OPERATORS AND OTHER SMALL PIECES HERE MAYBE SHOULD BE INCLUDED IN THE METADATA.RB FILE JUST FOR GOOD MEASURE.
-IT CANNOT HURT.
-SAME EXAMPLES FOR BOTH IDEALLY.
-AND REMOVE OPERATOR DISCUSSION FROM DESCRIPTIONS.**

 Versions and version constraints can be specified in a cookbook's |metadata rb| file by using the following functions.
 Each function accepts a name and an optional version constraint; if a version constraint is not provided, ``>= 0.0.0`` is used as the default.